Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 How Citation Verification Systems Work

 The distinction between a CDS tool with verified citations and one without is fundamentally an architectural distinction.
-Verification is not a feature that can be added as an afterthought; it requires a specific approach to how evidence is stored, retrieved, and matched to clinical claims.
+Verification is not a feature that can be added as an afterthought — it requires the system to be designed from the ground up to treat citation accuracy as a structural requirement, not an optional check.

 What "Verified" Should Mean in Clinical Decision Support